Are you looking at what to do in Dominica? From swimming in Emerald Pool to whale watching, these are all the best things to do in Dominica!

 As a little taster, check out some of my favourite places to visit in Dominica in my video below.
 This should give you a real flavour of the island.

 As you know I absolutely adore my adventure activities.
 Well there are more activities in Dominica than you’ll know what to do with.

-While I was there I went canyoning and jumping into rock pools, hiking through the rainforest, scuba diving at Champagne beach, whale watching out in the deep blue, on a river safari on the hunt for pirates and a load of other things too.
+While I was there I went canyoning and jumping into rock pools, hiking through the rainforest, scuba diving at Champagne Beach, whale watching out in the deep blue ocean, on a river safari on the hunt for pirates and a load of other things too.

 So, if you’re looking for an island full of surprises this is what to do in Dominica.
 I really hope you fall in love with the island as much as I did!